pgxcentre/genipe/_sources/tutorials/tutorial_linear.txt

     :width: 60%
     :alt: Linear regression execution time vs number of processes.

-Note that the linear regression from *Statsmodels 0.6.1* (at least when compiled on a modern Linux system, *i.e.* when :py:mod:`gwip` is installed using the *pyvenv* method) uses more than 100% of each process, hence we recommend testing with *n/2* processes (where *n* is the number of processing cores on the machine) and monitor the system load average.
-This is not true when using a *miniconda* installation, since all processes uses no more than 100%.

 .. note::

    Execution times between *Plink* and :py:mod:`gwip` were compared for this